silktie296/silktie296.github.io/_posts/2024-03-16-using-youtube-dl.md

   - "Use admin privileges when installing py.exe"
   - "Add python.exe to PATH"

-After that you should be able to use the `py` command in the command prompt. <br/>It should open give an output like this:
+After that, you should be able to use the `py` command in the command prompt. <br/>It should open and have the following output:

 <div class="language-console">
     <div class="code-header">